4 ways to add WooCommerce product categories to the menu

 Conclusion

-In this article we’ve explored different ways to add WooCommerce categories, including those for your best selling products, into your menu.
+This article explores different ways to add WooCommerce categories to your menu, including those for your best-selling products.
 If you use a traditional theme, you can easily do it through the dashboard.
 If your theme uses blocks, you can still manage it conveniently through the Site Editor.
 There’s also a programmatic way for those who like to get hands-on with code.
-And if plugins are your thing, there’s an option for that, too.
+And if plugins are your thing, there’s an option, too.
 Whatever your preference, there are a variety of approaches to seamlessly include product categories in the menu, ensuring smooth navigation for visitors to your WooCommerce store.